CheXbert: Combining Automatic Labelers and Expert Annotations for Accurate Radiology Report Labeling Using BERT: Introduction

 More recently, Transformers have demonstrated success in end-to-end radiology report labeling \cite{drozdov_supervised_2020, wood_automated_2020}.
 However, these methods have shifted the burden from feature engineering to manual annotation, requiring considerable time and expertise for high quality.
 Moreover, these methods do not take advantage of existing feature-engineered labelers, which represent state-of-the-art on many medical tasks.

-In this work, we introduce a simple method for gaining the benefits of both existing radiology report labelers with expert annotations to achieve highly accurate automated radiology report labeling.
-This approach begins with a biomedically pretrained BERT model \cite{devlin_bert_2019, peng_transfer_2019} trained on the outputs of an existing labeler, and further finetuned on a small corpus of expert annotations augmented with automated backtranslation.
-We apply this approach to the task of radiology report labeling of chest x-rays, and call our resulting model \textit{CheXbert}.
+We introduce a simple method for gaining the benefits of both existing radiology report labelers and expert annotations to achieve highly accurate automated radiology report labeling.
+This approach begins with a biomedically pretrained BERT model \cite{devlin_bert_2019, peng_transfer_2019} trained on the outputs of an existing labeler, and performs further fine-tuning on a small corpus of expert annotations augmented with automated backtranslation.
+We apply this approach, shown in Figure \ref{fig:main}, to the task of radiology report labeling of chest x-rays, and call our resulting model \textit{CheXbert}.

-CheXbert outperforms the previous best reported labeler \cite{irvin_chexpert_2019} on an external dataset, MIMIC-CXR \cite{johnson_mimic-cxr-jpg_2019}, with an improvement of 0.055 (95\% CI 0.039, 0.070) on the F1 metric, and only 0.007 F1 away from a radiologist performance benchmark.
+CheXbert outperforms the previous best reported labeler \cite{irvin_chexpert_2019} on an external dataset, MIMIC-CXR \cite{johnson_mimic-cxr-jpg_2019}, with an improvement of 0.055 (95\% CI 0.039, 0.070) on the F1 metric, and is only 0.007 F1 away from a radiologist performance benchmark.
 We expect this method of training medical report labelers is broadly useful for natural language processing within the medical domain, where collection of expert labels is expensive, and feature engineered labelers already exist for many tasks.